Frequently Asked Questions

 1. Who is eligible for this course?

-- Employees of NHS organisations, clinical and non-clinical from within the Oxford Academic Health Science Network region.
+- Primary care employees, employees from NHS organisations, clinical and non-clinical from within the Oxford Academic Health Science Network region.

 2. What are the entry requirements?

 This is a Masters level course so we would normally expect students to have a first degree and experience of working in health or social care.
 If you lack a first degree but have extensive work experience please contact the course leader Susan Procter at [email protected] who can provide individual advice on your eligibility to join the course.

 3. Will I have to pay the fees for this course?